Kimco Realty Corporation (KIM) Stock: Evaluating the Market Performance

 Credit Suisse gave a rating of “Neutral” to KIM, setting the target price at $22 in the report published on January 09th of the current year.

-During the last 5 trading sessions, KIM fell by -2.46%, which changed the moving average for the period of 200-days by -9.24% in comparison to the 20-day moving average, which settled at $21.60.
-In addition, Kimco Realty Corporation saw -2.60% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, KIM rose by +0.10%, which changed the moving average for the period of 200-days by -11.10% in comparison to the 20-day moving average, which settled at $21.21.
+In addition, Kimco Realty Corporation saw -2.46% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at KIM starting from KIMCO REALTY CORP, who sale 11,500,000 shares at the price of $26.18 back on Oct 14.
-After this action, KIMCO REALTY CORP now owns 28,338,105 shares of Kimco Realty Corporation, valued at $301,070,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at KIM starting from LOURENSO FRANK, who sale 9,630 shares at the price of $20.70 back on Feb 28.
+After this action, LOURENSO FRANK now owns 212,424 shares of Kimco Realty Corporation, valued at $199,351 using the latest closing price.

 Stock Fundamentals for KIM